gregorwolf/SAP-NPM-API-collection/apis/ams/doc/V1_V2_Migration_Guide.md

 1. Update both `@sap/ams` and `@sap/ams-dev` simultaneously to version 2.
 1. Replace the `package.json` in your AMS DCL policy deployer application with `/ams-dcl-content-deployer/package.json`.
-1. Create a feature request in case you used some of the exports that have been removed from `index.js` (we not expect any customer to have used them).
+1. Create a feature request in case you used some of the exports that have been removed from `index.js` (we do not expect any customer to have used them).

 Additionally, follow the steps below depending on the nature of your project.